 Question: "Why is faith without works dead?"

-Answer: In his epistle, James makes the statement “For as the body without the spirit is dead, so faith without works is dead also” (James 2:26).
-Faith without works is dead faith because the lack of works reveals an unchanged life or a spiritually dead heart.
-There are many Scriptures that make it very clear that true saving faith will result in a transformed life, which is demonstrated by the “works” we do.
+Answer: James says, “For as the body without the spirit is dead, so faith without works is dead also” (James 2:26).
+Faith without works is a dead faith because the lack of works reveals an unchanged life or a spiritually dead heart.
+There are many verses that say that true saving faith will result in a transformed life, that faith is demonstrated by the works we do.
 How we live reveals what we believe and whether the faith we profess to have is a living faith.

-James 2:14–26 is sometimes taken out of context in an attempt to create a works-based system of righteousness, but that is contrary to many other Scriptures.
-James is not saying that our works make us righteous before God, but he is making it clear that real saving faith is demonstrated by good works.
+James 2:14–26 is sometimes taken out of context in an attempt to create a works-based system of righteousness, but that is contrary to many other passages of Scripture.
+James is not saying that our works make us righteous before God but that real saving faith is demonstrated by good works.
 Works are not the cause of salvation; works are the evidence of salvation.
-The person who claims to be a Christian but lives in willful disobedience to Christ with a life that shows no works has a false or dead faith and is not saved.
-James is clearly making a contrast between two different types of faith—truth faith that saves and false faith that is dead.
+Faith in Christ always results in good works.
+The person who claims to be a Christian but lives in willful disobedience to Christ has a false or dead faith and is not saved.
+Paul basically says the same thing in 1 Corinthians 6:9–10.
+James contrasts two different types of faith—true faith that saves and false faith that is dead.

 Notice that the message of Jesus is the same as the message of James.
 Obedience to God is the mark of true saving faith.
-James uses the examples of Abraham and Rahab to show the type of works that demonstrate salvation, and both of those examples are of people who obeyed God in faith.
-Saying we believe in Jesus does not save us, nor does religious service.
-What saves us is the Holy Spirit’s regeneration of our hearts, and that regeneration will be seen in a life of faith demonstrated by ongoing obedience to God.
+James uses the examples of Abraham and Rahab to illustrate the obedience that accompanies salvation.
+Simply saying we believe in Jesus does not save us, nor does religious service.
+What saves us is the Holy Spirit’s regeneration of our hearts, and that regeneration will invariably be seen in a life of faith featuring ongoing obedience to God.

-Understanding the relationship between faith and works is important because it helps us avoid the errors mentioned above.
-Saying we believe in Christ does not save us, nor does praying a prayer of salvation or making a “decision” for Christ.
-Salvation is a sovereign act of God whereby unregenerate sinners have the “washing of regeneration and renewing of the Holy Spirit” poured out on them (Titus 3:5), thereby causing them to be born again (John 3:3).
-When this happens, God gives them new hearts and puts a new spirit within them (Ezekiel 36:26).
-God removes their sin-hardened hearts of stone and replaces them with hearts of flesh and fills them with the indwelling presence of the Holy Spirit who causes them to walk in obedience to His statues and judgments (Ezekiel 36:26–27).
+Salvation is a sovereign act of God whereby an unregenerate sinner has the “washing of regeneration and renewing of the Holy Spirit” poured out on him (Titus 3:5), thereby causing him to be born again (John 3:3).
+When this happens, God gives the forgiven sinner a new heart and puts a new spirit within him (Ezekiel 36:26).
+God removes his sin-hardened heart of stone and fills him with the Holy Spirit.
+The Spirit then causes the saved person to walk in obedience to God’s Word (Ezekiel 36:26–27).

 Faith without works is dead because it reveals a heart that has not been transformed by God.
-When we have been regenerated by the Holy Spirit, our lives will demonstrate that by the way we live and our works of obedience to God.
-It will be evident by the fruit of the Spirit in our lives (Galatians 5:22) and a desire to obey God and live a life that glorifies Him.
-Christians belong to Christ, and as His sheep they hear His voice and follow Him (John 10:26–30).
+When we have been regenerated by the Holy Spirit, our lives will demonstrate that new life.
+Our works will be characterized by obedience to God.
+Unseen faith will become seen by the production of the fruit of the Spirit in our lives (Galatians 5:22).
+Christians belong to Christ, the Good Shepherd.
+As His sheep we hear His voice and follow Him (John 10:26–30).

 Faith without works is dead because it comes from a heart that has not been regenerated by God.
-It is an empty profession of faith from someone to whom Christ will say, “I never knew you.
-Depart from me, you evildoers.”
+Empty professions of faith have no power to change lives.
+Those who pay lip service to faith but who do not possess the Spirit will hear Christ Himself say to them, “I never knew you.
+Depart from me, you evildoers” (Matthew 7:23).